fhuang26/SimpleTweetsFH/README.md

-# Project 3 - SimpleTweets_fh
+# Project 3 - MySimpleTweets

-SimpleTweets_fh is an android app that allows a user to view his Twitter timeline and post a new tweet.
+MySimpleTweets is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://developer.twitter.com/en/docs/api-reference-index).

 Time spent: 19 hours spent in total